Easy Entertaining with Colleen Jeffers.

 How did you get into making drinks?

 I’m both creative and a research geek — when I really like something, I have a natural inclination to learn about it.
 Drinking good cocktails led to reading about them, then making them, then writing about them.
-I also think there can be a sizable gap between the ‘insiders’ of the spirit world and the people actually drinking the cocktails.
+I also think there can be a sizeable gap between the ‘insiders’ of the spirit world and the people actually drinking the cocktails.
 Not everyone has the time to learn everything there is to know about cocktails, but that doesn’t make them undeserving of a good drink, or even a good recipe.
 I do my best to take all the information I know, then distill it down to the techniques and ingredients people will actually be able to try successfully at home.

 How does your approach to making drinks inform your overarching entertaining style?